phraber/lassie/README.md

 An R package of tools to select sites and sequences that represent variation in a longitudinally sampled protein alignment.

-For a quick start, please read the tutorial file (https://github.com/phraber/lassie/blob/master/tutorial.pdf), which contains the vignette.

 #### Installation and Getting Started:

 1. Start R, by whatever method you choose.
 1. Type "install.packages('devtools')".
 1. If prompted to compile a required package from source, you can safely decline without ill effects.